kaylacasale/meet-the-team/README.md

 2) Navigate to a file or directory you would like to clone the repository from GitHub using the command-line.
 3) Use `git clone <URL>` to clones this application's code locally

+> To install necessary packages:

+Enter `npm i` into the command-line

 > To run tests: